Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 AUTHENTIC SPIRITUALITY VS SPIRITUAL BYPASSING

 Understanding spiritual bypassing is essential for genuine personal and spiritual transformation.
-It's important to be able to recognise it in yourself so that you do not hurt those around you.
+It's important to be able to recognise it in yourself so that you do not hurt those around you or stunt your own growth and evolution.
 And to be able to recognise it in others, so that you can protect yourself from harm.

 Engaging in real, deep inner work that involves working on your psychological dimension is one way to protect yourself from spiritual bypassing.
 That means dealing with our old wounds and traumas rather than running away from them.
 It means embracing your embodied experience of living in this physical world and processing stuff as it arises.
 It means learning to understand your egoic patterns, tendencies and vices.